Lecture: MW 10:30am-12:00pm in ECJ 1.316

 2. T. B. Welch, C. H. G. Wright and M. G. Morrow, Real-Time Digital Signal Processing from MATLAB to C with the TMS320C6x DSPs, 3rd ed., Jan.
 2017, ISBN 978-1498781015.

 3. B. L. Evans, EE 445S Real-Time DSP Lab Course Reader.
 Available on course Web page.

-14% Homework, 21% Midterm #1, 21% Midterm #2, 5% Pre-lab quizzes, 39% Laboratory.
-Midterms will be held during lecture, with midterm #1 on Friday, Oct.
-19th, and midterm #2 on Friday, Dec.
-10th.
-Attendance/participation in laboratory is mandatory and graded.
-Lecture attendance helps connect together all of the pieces of the class and is critical in landing internships and permanent positions.
-During lecture, please exclusively focus your use of laptops, smart phones and other electronics on following the lecture content.
-Plus and minus letter grades may be assigned.
+14% Homework, 20% Midterm #1, 20% Midterm #2, 5% In-Lecture Work, 5% Pre-lab quizzes, 36% Laboratory.
+Midterms will be held during lecture, with midterm #1 on Wednesday, Mar.
+13th, and midterm #2 on Wednesday, May 8th.
+Attendance/participation in laboratory/lecture is mandatory and graded.
+Lecture attendance helps connect together all of the pieces of the class, and will help you more efficiently use your time in focusing on what's important in the course.
+During lecture, please power off all smart phones and exclusively focus your use of other electronics on participating in the lecture content.
+Plus and minus letter grades might be assigned.
 There is no final exam.
 Request for regrading an assignment must be made in writing within one (1) week of the graded assignment being made available to students in the class.
 Discussion of homework questions is encouraged.
 Please submit your own independent homework solutions.
 Late assignments will not be accepted.